Aims and Objectives

 The aims of English are:

-• To develop confident, independent readers and writers (including handwriting) through an appropriate focus on word, sentence and text-level knowledge;
+- To develop confident, independent readers and writers through an appropriate focus on word, sentence and text level knowledge.

-• To encourage children to become enthusiastic and reflective readers through contact with enjoyable, challenging and lengthy texts;
+- To encourage children to become enthusiastic and reflective readers and writers through enjoyable texts

 Assessment can be summative or formative.
-Both types are used to full benefit at Merton Bank Primary School.
-Teachers are continually making on-going assessments that feed into their future planning.
-Regular assessments are made through tests and daily teacher assessments.
+Regular assessments are made through in-lesson feedback, marking and teacher led assessments.
 End of year assessments aid analysis and measurement of progress.
 End of Key Stage tests are conducted in accordance with the latest guidance and requirements.
-Where children are working below age related expectations, they are supported by intervention programmes led by experienced staff.
-Data is recorded into tracking programs which aid target setting procedures and form the basis for teaching and learning.
+Where children are working below the expected standard they are supported by intervention programmes led by staff.

-At Merton Bank, the children have access to a wide range of reading materials which is supported by our links with the St Helens School Library Service who provide us with bespoke packages of fiction and non fiction titles as well as Storysacks for our younger pupils and Artefact Boxes to enhance our topic work (Learning Challenges).
+At Merton Bank the children have access to a wide range of reading materials which is supported by our links with the St Helens School Library Service who provide us with bespoke packages.
+Storysacks and artefact boxes are used to enhance learning.

-Our reading books cater for all interests and abilities and expose all our children to challenging texts including fiction, non fiction, poetry, plays, traditional stories and classic fiction.
-“Home readers” encourage the children to continue to practise their reading skills with adults at home.
-In school, pupils learn deeper reading skills such as inference, deduction and comprehension through bespoke Vocabulary lessons which follow the same structure through school.
-Class texts in our KS1 and KS2 classes link with topic work or support learning in English lessons to enable pupils to make connections in their learning.
+Our reading books cater for all interests and abilities and expose all our children to challenging texts including fictions, non fiction, poetry, plays and traditional tales.
+‘Home readers’ encourage the children to continue to develop and refine their reading skills with adults at home.
+In school, pupils learn deeper reading skills such as inference, deduction and comprehension through bespoke reading sessions.
+Class test in our KS1 and KS2 classes are link with topic work to enable pupils to make connections in their learning.